JFrdrkssn/second-project-ci/README.md

 ![Enemy bug](assets/screenshots/enemybug.png "Enemy bug")
 - When refactoring the code, some or all elements of the game were either not visible, didn't run and/or didn't loop properly.
     - No fixes.
 Putting all functions in the global scope and calling them in the startGame() function was unsuccessful.
 Moving variables, trying to change conditions, creating new variables and restructuring the code introduced more bugs and/or made the game function incorrectly.

+### **Additional thoughts**

+The scope turned out to be too big for the alloted time I had, 6 days.
+Writing along helped understand what each thing does and how to implement it.
+Unfortunately, I feel that I did not showcase my own abilities in writing custom code.
+The positive side of this is that the debugging process was a very good learning experience.
+I have commented a lot of the code to showcase my understanding of what it does.
+I did not copy any code from the source repository.
+I coded along to see and understand what each code does.
+The YouTube video does not provide much detail on the code as it is speed-coded.

+I hope this is enough for pass.

 ---
 ## **Deployment**